The Greatest (Sacrifice) Generation

 A Princeton PhD, Yan was one of nearly 60,000 Chinese to study in America in 2000.
 Although she conducted a decade of groundbreaking research at Tsinghua, Yan controversially accepted a tenured professorship at Princeton in 2017, a move criticized by many Chinese as a betrayal of her country.

 Yan responded as a Pioneer would, saying she didn’t want to constrain her academic potential by limiting herself to a single institution.
-Even from Princeton, Yan continues to influence Chinese higher education, playing an instrumental role in establishing Westlake University, the first private research university in China.
+She truly didn’t.
+After five years at Princeton, she returned to China and established a new medical academy in Shenzhen.

 Whereas the Pioneers spent their formative years riding the vagaries and excitement of reforms that required “crossing the river by feeling for stones,” the Globalists came of age when reform was largely complete and China’s economic opening was in full swing.
 During the 18-year period after the youngest Globalists were born, China’s economy grew at an 11% annual clip.